-Another important headstone is that of John Butler, Constable in 1688.
+Another important headstone is that of Joseph Butler, Constable in 1688.
 Robert James adds (Oct 2016) "He was the man in high office who would have welcomed William Prince of Orange 7th December to Hungerford.
 He must have met all James II's representatives to negotiate the terms that he and Mary would accede to the throne of England.
 The heavy weight commissioners were Marquis of Halifax, Earl of Nottingham and Lord Godolphin were appointed by King James to “treat” with William.
 There were nobles and troops all over the place.
 600 Irish Dragoons faced up to William’s 250 soldiers.
 After a short skirmish in the High Street the Irish were beaten off leaving 20 killed and 40 prisoners captured.
-John Butler died I think 4-5 years later at only 49 or so.
+Joseph Butler died I think 4-5 years later at only 49 or so.
 His grave is on the right of the door of the church.
 A few years ago I got Barry Humphries to clean it off so the inscription could be seen and to prop it up for the rain to run off.
 It needs doing again.
 The Yew tree stump, the tree could have been planted by the grave in acknowledgement of this man.
 It was cut down by the HTC without any thought about 20 years ago.
 Since we complained another tree was planted by whom I do not know.".
 For more on this see William of Orange meets Commissioners of James II at The Bear, 1688.

 Another feature of interest is the very ancient "tumble stile" which terminates the path on the vicarage side.

 In 1987 a new vestry was formed in the south west corner of the church, replacing the one at the base of the tower, which was turned into a kitchen and toilet.